 The term ‘income’ has a special meaning under the hardship rules.
 As well as ordinary income it includes:

-It is not possible to access income support under the financial hardship provisions if a household's income from all sources, including disability pension, exceeds the maximum annual rate of service pension or payment.
-As the Special Rate of Disability Pension (currently $38,082.20 pa) exceeds the maximum annual rates of service pension and ISS (both single and combined), Special Rate pensioners are not eligible to access income support under the financial hardship rules.
-However, depending on their circumstances, it is possible for a person in receipt of the special rate disability pension under the MRCA to be eligible for financial hardship assistance.
+It is not possible to access income support under the financial hardship provisions if a household's income from all sources, including Disability Compensation Payment, exceeds the maximum annual rate of service pension or payment.
+As the Special Rate of Disability Compensation Payment (currently $44,959.20 pa) exceeds the maximum annual rates of service pension and ISS (both single and combined), Special Rate pensioners are not eligible to access income support under the financial hardship rules.
+However, depending on their circumstances, it is possible for a person in receipt of the Special Rate Disability Pension under the MRCA to be eligible for financial hardship assistance.

 Unrealisable assets which are disregarded under the hardship rules are deemed to produce income at the lesser of 2.5% or the amount that could reasonably be expected to be obtained from a commercial application of the assets.
 This does not apply to a farm which is being worked to its full capacity by you or your partner.
 Special provisions may apply when the farm is being worked by a family member.

 For more information about what constitutes ‘income’ under the hardship rules, contact DVA.Back to top

 An asset may be disregarded under the hardship rules if: